Season: Maritime and hemispheric

 Seasonal weather fluctuations (changes) also depend on factors such as proximity to oceans or other large bodies of water, currents in those oceans, El Niño/ENSO and other oceanic cycles, and prevailing winds.

 In the temperate and polar regions, seasons are marked by changes in the amount of sunlight, which in turn often causes cycles of dormancy in plants and hibernation in animals.
 These effects vary with latitude and with proximity to bodies of water.
 For example, the South Pole is in the middle of the continent of Antarctica and therefore a considerable distance from the moderating influence of the southern oceans.
 The North Pole is in the Arctic Ocean, and thus its temperature extremes are buffered by the water.
 The result is that the South Pole is consistently colder during the southern winter than the North Pole during the northern winter.

 The seasonal cycle in the polar and temperate zones of one hemisphere is opposite to that of the other.
 When it is summer in the Northern Hemisphere, it is winter in the Southern, and vice versa.

 Tropics

-The tropical and (to a lesser degree) subtropical regions see little annual fluctuation of sunlight and temperature due Earth's moderate 23.4-degree tilt being insufficient to appreciably effect the strength of the sun's rays annually.
-However, the slight differences between the solstices and the equinoxes are still enough to cause seasonal shifts to occur along a rainy, low-pressure belt called the Intertropical Convergence Zone (ICZ).
-As a result, the amount of precipitation tends to vary more dramatically than the average temperature.
-When the Zone is north of the Equator, the northern tropics experience their wet season while the southern tropics have their dry season.
-This pattern reverses when the Zone migrates to a position south of the Equator.
+The tropical and (to a lesser degree) subtropical regions see little annual fluctuation of sunlight and temperature due to Earth's moderate 23.4-degree tilt being insufficient to appreciably affect the strength of the Sun's rays annually.
+The slight differences between the solstices and the equinoxes cause seasonal shifts along a rainy low-pressure belt called the Intertropical Convergence Zone (ICZ).
+As a result, the amount of precipitation tends to vary more dramatically than the average temperature or daylight hours.
+When the ICZ is north of the Equator, the northern tropics experience their wet season while the southern tropics have their dry season.
+This pattern reverses when the ICZ migrates to a position south of the Equator.